-2All coverage is based on the negotiated charge (defined earlier) for a particular covered health service or procedure.
+&lt;sup>2All coverage is based on the negotiated charge (defined earlier) for a particular covered health service or procedure.

-3For more information about prenotification requirements, see Personal Health Support earlier in this section.
+&lt;sup>3For more information about prenotification requirements, see Personal Health Support earlier in this section.

-UHC HSA Advantage 2 ther Covered Services In-Network Benefits' Out-of-Network Benefits 2 Hemodialysis and Peritoneal Dialysis Covered at 90% after deductible Not covered Home Health Care 3 Covered at 90% after deductible Covered at 70% after deductible Note: Custodial services are not covered.
-For more information about eligible services, refer to Alternative Settings earlier in this section Hospice Services ^a (includes respite care in the home or a nursing home, and other covered services and supplies, when received from a licensed hospice agency) Covered at 90% after deductible Bereavement counseling: Covered at 90% after deductible Covered at 70% after deductible Note: Custodial services are not covered.
-For more info Settings earlier in this section ormation about eligible services, refer to Alternative ( Infertility Services 3 Covered at 90% after deductible Covered at 70% after deductible Limited to \$25,000 per lifetime for medical services that are related to infertility (in- and out-of-network combine and \$10,000 per lifetime for prescription drugs that are related to infertility and covered by the CVS Caremark prescription drug program.
+UHC HSA Advantage 2 Other Covered Services In-Network Benefits Out-of-Network Benefits Hemodialysis and Peritoneal Dialysis Covered at 90% after deductible Not covered Home Health Care Covered at 90% after deductible Covered at 70% after deductible Note: Custodial services are not covered.
+For more information about eligible services, refer to Alternative Care Settings earlier in this section Hospice Services' (includes respite care in the home or a nursing home, and other covered services and supplies, when received from a licensed hospice agency) Covered at 90% after deductible Bereavement counseling: Covered at 90% after deductible Covered at 70% after deductible Note: Custodial services are not covered.
+For more information about eligible services, refer to Alternative Car Settings earlier in this section Infertility Services Covered at 90% after deductible Covered at 70% after deductible Limited to \$25,000 per lifetime for medical services that are related to infertility (in- and out-of-network combined) and \$10,000 per lifetime for prescription drugs that are related to infertility and covered by the CVS Caremark prescription drug program.
 Only charges for the following apply toward the \$25,000 medical services lifetime maximum: Surgeon, assistant surgeon, anesthesia, lab tests and specific injections.
 Physician office visits for the treatment of infertility are covered as other office visits and do not apply toward the lifetime maximum.
 Benefits also include access to the Fertility Solutions program, which provides support to members who are beginning infertility services.
-While you are welcome to take full advantage of this program, at a minimum, you must complete one initial call with a Fertility Solutions nurse by calling 866-774-4626 in order for UHC and CVS Caremark to cover eligible medical services and prescription drug For a description of the Fertility Solutions program, see Fertility Solutions earlier in this section.
-See also Limitation and Exclusions for more information regarding services that are and are not covered Newborn Inpatient Care Newborn exam, physician charges for circumcision and newborn care: Covered at 90% after deductible after baby's separate deductible Covered at 70% after deductible 3 Note: A newborn is subject to his/her own deductible; newborn care is not provided under the mother's policy and/or deductible.
+While you are welcome to take full advantage of this program, at a minimum, you must complete one initial call with a Fertility Solutions nurse by calling 866-774-4626 in order for UHC and CVS Caremark to cover eligible medical services and prescription drugs.
+For a description of the Fertility Solutions program, see Fertility Solutions earlier in this section.
+See also Limitations and Exclusions for more information regarding services that are and are not covered Newborn Inpatient Care Newborn exam, physician charges for circumcision and newborn care: Covered at 90% after deductible after baby's separate deductible Covered at 70% after deductible Note: A newborn is subject to his/her own deductible; newborn care is not provided under the mother's policy and/or deductible.
 You must call the Raytheon Benefit Center at 800-358-1231 within 31 days of the birth date to enroll your newborn for coverage, including if you already have family coverage.
-Dependent verification is required Nutritional Counseling Covered at 90% after deductible Covered at 70% after deductible (necessary for improving a diagnosed medical condition) Note: Diagnosis-based nutritional counseling is limited to 3 visits per condition per lifetime (in- and out-of-network combined) Orthoptic Therapy (techniques aimed at correcting and improving binocular, oculomotor, visual processing and perceptual disorders) Covered at 90% after deductible Covered at 70% after deductible Podiatry Covered at 90% after deductible Covered at 70% after deductible Diagnostic tests and prescribed orthotics: Covered at 90% after deductible 5
+Dependent verification is required Nutritional Counseling Covered at 90% after deductible Covered at 70% after deductible (necessary for improving a diagnosed medical condition) Orthoptic Therapy (techniques aimed at correcting and improving binocular, oculomotor, visual processing and perceptual disorders) Covered at 90% after deductible Covered at 70% after deductible Podiatry Covered at 90% after deductible Covered at 70% after deductible Diagnostic tests and prescribed orthotics: Covered at 90% after deductible Note: For a description of limitations and exclusions re this section lated to orthotics, see Limitations and Exclusions later in

-^{&#}x27;Care must be provided by a Choice Plus network provider/facility.
+&#x27;Care must be provided by a Choice Plus network provider/facility.
 It is your responsibility to confirm that you are using a network provider/visiting a network facility.
 The only exception is for services that meet UHC's definition of an emergency, as defined in Emergency and Urgent Care earlier in this section.

-2All coverage is based on the negotiated charge (defined earlier) for a particular covered health service or procedure.
+&lt;sup>2All coverage is based on the negotiated charge (defined earlier) for a particular covered health service or procedure.